 Welcome to Nastel's support newsletter!

-Spring has finally arrived in New York, but some places this year have still been cold.
-Regardless, the Nastel team has still been busy and this month’s newsletter highlights some of our recent updates.
+The Nastel team has still been busy with this month’s newsletter highlighting some of our recent updates.

 In addition to the support newsletter, be sure to follow Nastel on your favorite social media channel, LinkedIn, Twitter, or Facebook.
 We provide product-related updates, pertinent articles, webinars, and videos there.
 This newsletter is targeted at existing customers and provides general product-related updates.
 There is still a lot more to know about Nastel!